Showwcase/hacktoberfest/README.md

 `Showwcase` is the platform for developers to learn, share, and grow.
 One of the prominent avenues for developers to learn and grow is with the `shows` in Showwcase.
 With shows, you can create blog articles, videos, podcasts, and many other content types that are free to consume.

-In this Hactoberfest, you can create any type of show and make a `low-code` contribution to Hactoberfest.
+In this Hacktoberfest, you can create any type of show and make a `low-code` contribution to Hacktoberfest.
 Read below to get started.

 ## How to Contribute?